A binary encoding of spinors and applications: Applications

 \section{Applications}

-In this long section, we present three applications of the binary code in the form of explicit calculations for triality (compare with \cite{Cartan, Harvey}), the octonion multiplication table and independent vector fields on spheres (compare with \cite{Piccinni}).
+In this long section, we present three applications of the binary code in the form of explicit calculations of the following well-knoun facts: triality in dimension 8 without any reference to the octonions (compare with \cite{Cartan, Harvey,Lounesto,Lounesto-book}), the octonion multiplication table (compare with \cite{Baez,Lounesto}) and the construction of independent vector fields on spheres (compare with \cite{Piccinni}).